 The majority of schools will renew their checks every three years.
 DBS checks do not have an expiry date, however, it is highly recommended that schools update their employee and volunteer checks regularly so that you are aware of any new offences.

 With the fast-paced nature of education, schools may need to fill teaching positions at short notice.
 The DFE introduced a List 99 check, which the DBS maintains and shows any person barred from working with children.
 This type of barred list check allows a person to work within the school while their Enhanced DBS check is pending.

 When you begin your first job in teaching, your employer or licensing body should request the relevant checks on your behalf.
 From here, your record can be updated with a request to the DBS Update Service.
 Your employer should do this on your behalf periodically.

-It is good practice for schools to request a new or updated check as DBS certificates are only accurate up to the point the last certificate was issued.
-With that said, your certificate can be transferred so long as the old and new job role matches and the regulatory body allows it.
-The decision whether to transfer or request a new check is at the discretion of the school; however, we will always recommend a new check as you will be working with a vulnerable group.
+It is good practice for schools to request a new or updated check as DBS certificates are only as accurate as the day the certificate was issued.
+However, your certificate can be transferred providing the new job role matches and the regulatory body allows it.
+The decision to transfer or request a new check is at the discretion of the school, however, we recommend a new check because the individual would be working with a vulnerable group.